Magdanly: Etymology

 The word magdan means "ore" in Turkmen, and the suffix -ly means "with", hence "with ore".
 The area, in the foothills of the Köýtendag Mountains, is rich in various mineral ores.
 The former name, Gowurdak, referred to a mountain in that district which is mined for high-quality sulfur.
 Atanyyazow explains that the name Gowurdak "is derived from the local dialect gövür ('sulfur') and the word dag, yielding 'sulfur mountain'."

+History

+The name of the city was changed from Gowurdak to Magdanly on 8 September, 2002.

+On 25 November 2017, Magdanly was downgraded from a city with "district status" to a city "in a district", subordinate to Köýtendag District.

+Administrative Divisions

+Prior to losing its status as "City with district status", the city of Magdanly also had the following village councils (geňeşlikler) under its jurisdiction: